Oatelaus/rds-database-scheduler/API.md

 Provides an easy way to schedule the time of which your RDS clusters go up and down.

-This is comprised of two rules and two functions.
+The primary functionality is offered by two lambdas and two cron-based event rules.

   `enableDatabaseRule` -> `enableDatabaseFunction`